appvia/tako/docs/reference/config-params.md

 ## workload.rollingUpdateMaxSurge

 Defines the number of pods that can be created above the desired amount of pods during an update.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#proportional-scaling).
-Kev will attempt to infer this number from the information specified in the compose file.
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#proportional-scaling).

-Kev uses the following heuristics to derive that information for each service:
+The following rules are used to derive that information for each service:

 If compose file(s) specifies the `deploy.update_config.parallelism` attribute key in a service config it will use its value.
 Otherwise it will default to `1`.